Support Neurodivergent Voices – Wear Your Advocacy

 Understanding Object Permanence in Autism and ADHD

 Object permanence is the understanding that objects continue to exist even when they are not visible or directly observed.
 This cognitive concept, typically developed during infancy, plays a crucial role in how individuals interact with their environment and maintain relationships.
-For individuals with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD), challenges with object permanence can present unique difficulties in daily life and interpersonal relationships.
-This article explores how object permanence manifests in these conditions, its impacts, and why understanding this can help families avoid unnecessary hurt feelings.
+However, there is ongoing debate regarding how object permanence manifests in neurodivergent individuals.
+Psychological definitions of object permanence are based on theories developed through observing infants, but these do not necessarily account for the lived experiences of those with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).
+Unfortunately, there is no better term to describe the experiences neurodivergent individuals report, leading to unnecessary invalidation.

-Originally identified by Jean Piaget, object permanence is a developmental milestone in the sensorimotor stage of cognitive development.
+Originally identified by Jean Piaget in 1963, object permanence is a developmental milestone in the sensorimotor stage of cognitive development.
 Most children achieve this understanding by the age of two.
 However, individuals with ASD or ADHD might experience atypical development in this area, which can persist into adulthood.
+Piaget’s conclusions were based on observations of infants who could not verbalize their thoughts, making it an assumption rather than an absolute truth.

 For individuals with autism, object permanence issues might mean that objects out of sight are out of mind.
 This can affect how they interact with their physical environment.
 For example, if a person with autism places a sandwich in the fridge and it gets moved behind other items, they might not remember or realize it is still there.
 This isn’t just about forgetting; the sandwich effectively ceases to exist in their cognitive map of the fridge.